-Before signing on the dotted line, make sure you understand the basics of equity (like what vesting, cliffs, and strike price mean) so you can evaluate your offer.
+Before signing on the dotted line, make sure you understand the basics of equity (like what vesting, cliffs, and strike price mean) so you can evaluate your equity offer.
 You should also ask a few standard questions to make sure you are getting a fair equity grant that represents your potential contribution to the company.
-Finally, after you have the information you need, do some basic calculations to understand how much your equity could potentially be worth if the company succeeds (don’t worry, we have a calculator for that).
+Finally, after you have the information you need, do some basic calculations to understand how much your startup equity could potentially be worth if the company succeeds (don’t worry, we have a startup equity calculator for that).

 Before taking the job, make sure you ask these three important equity questions:

 1. What percentage of the company’s equity am I getting?

 The raw number of options the company is offering you doesn’t mean much since companies have different amounts of shares.
 The best way to compare offers is to look at the percent of ownership you’re being granted.

 Make sure the company includes all outstanding shares (including preferred stock, restricted stock, etc.) when calculating this percentage—not just what’s left in the option pool.
 Otherwise, your actual percentage could be smaller than what they say, and you might not be comparing offers apples to apples if two different methodologies are used.

 - Ask how many fully diluted outstanding shares there are and do the math to determine your percent ownership:

 - Or, determine the projected notional value of your option grant: